mpollmeier/scala-repl-pp/README.md

 ### Rendering of output

 Unlike the stock Scala REPL, scala-repl-pp does _not_ truncate the output by default.
-You can enable truncation to get the same behaviour though:
+You can optionally specify the maxHeight parameter though:
 ```
-./scala-repl-pp --Vrepl-max-print-characters 10
+./scala-repl-pp --maxHeight 5
-scala> "abcdefghijklmnop"
+scala> (1 to 100000).toSeq
-val res0: String = "abcdefghi ... large output truncated, print value to show all
+val res0: scala.collection.immutable.Range.Inclusive = Range(
+  1,
+  2,
+  3,
+...
 ```

 ## Scripting